uxsolutions/bootstrap-datepicker/docs/methods.rst

 Arguments: None

 Returns a localized date object representing the internal date object of the first datepicker in the selection.
+For multidate pickers, returns the latest date selected.

 getUTCDate